patrickletourneux/test-jwt-jsonwebtoken/README.md

 # test jwt authentification
-API nodejs / express pour test
+API nodejs / express for test

 "jsonwebtoken": "^8.5.1"

-express session ne fonctionnera pas si des appel fetch sont effectués en front il faut gérer l authentification autrement
+express session will not be usable with fetch on front end need to manage authentification in an other way

-je teste le json web token avec le package jsonwebtoken
+i test json web token with package jsonwebtoken

+bdd postgresql

 ## route /api/signup
-permet de creer un user en bdd postgresql
+to create a user in bdd postgresql

 ## route /api/login
-verifie si user / password ok et permet de generer un token en back et de le renvoyer au front

-token stocké dans localstorage
+to check user / password , if ok back end generate a token and send it to the front and show landing page token is stored in localstorage on front end

 ## route /api/desisconnect
-envoie le token au back et coté back on verifie le token se deconnecter
+send token to the back wich is verified in a middleware and disconnect the user